 Admiring this spectacular part of the main European continent, both expertly crafted itineraries feature fantastic excursions taking holidaymakers across borders to neighbouring Italy where they will be able to experience romantic Venice and Trieste, both iconic treasures of the Adriatic.

 Taking inspiration from across these two excellent itineraries, here are 5 things to expect in this intriguing part of the world.

 Yes, a lakes and mountains holiday would not be complete without some impressive lakes and each holiday itinerary gives holidaymakers the chance to enjoy some of the world’s best known stretches of water.

-Starting off with and incredible Slovenian icon, Lake Bled is a perhaps Slovenia’s best known natural attraction and is undoubtedly a symbol of the country.
+Starting off with an incredible Slovenian icon, Lake Bled is perhaps Slovenia’s best known natural attraction and is undoubtedly a symbol of the country.

 This serene Alpine lake has attracted visitors from across the world for centuries, all drawn by the lake’s mesmerising beauty.

 Resting amongst the towering mountains of the Slovenian Alps, experiencing Lake Bled firsthand is simply a must for any holidaymaker with a real passion for travel.

 Sitting amongst all of this natural beauty, Bled Castle and the island-bound Church of Assumption are two of the most popular historical attractions in the entire country.

 Dating back to the Middle Ages, Bled Castle is perfectly placed high above the lake, providing visitors with perfect views of the lake stretching off into the distance below.

 Easily spotted thanks to its orange-tiled roof, this Slovenian landmark is an incredible place to experience during time spent at Lake Bled.